-See the frequently asked questions for tips on course registration for Information Sciences classes.
+Frequently asked questions for course registration for Information Sciences classes.

 Advising and Planning

 What is the student planning form and where can I find it?